-- The tropic of Concer is an imaginary line in the Northern Hemisphere
+- The tropic of Cancer is an imaginary line in the Northern Hemisphere.

-- .
-It is also called the northern trapic.
+- · It is also called the northern tropic.

 - It is the furthest north you can ever go and still have the sun directly overhead.

 - This happens once a year in June

-This day is called the solution
+This day is called the solstice.